 I have a strong interest in STEM education and outreach.
 I served as the astronomy lab instructor for 2018-2021 (six semesters) and created curriculum for in-person, hybrid, and fully online courses.
 I teach utilizing synchronous and asynchronous learning activites and hands-on and remote observing with amateur telescopes.
 For my efforts I was awarded the GSO Merit based award in Teaching (2021) and Nominated for the Frances Davis Award in Teaching (2021, 2022,2023).

 I served as the Graduate Student Representative in my Department 2020-21 and I was instrumental in creating a cover-of-cost application waiver for graduate applicants to make the application to my department more accessible to those from all types of socio-economic backgrounds.
-Besides astronomy, I enjoy collecting/growing plants, drawing, chihuahuas, post-apocalyptic movies and indie horror games.
+Besides astronomy, I enjoy outrigger canoe paddling, collecting/growing plants, drawing, fostering cats, post-apocalyptic movies and indie horror games.

 - 2018 Institute for Astronomy Best Research Project